Stichoza/rpi-garage-remote-homekit/README.md

-# Raspberry Pi Garage Door Remote for HomeKit using GPIO
+# Raspberry Pi Garage Door Remote for HomeKit

 Control garage door remote (or any other remote) from HomeKit using Raspberry Pi GPIO pins connected to remote controller's buttons.